-Note that while we do not feel ENCODEC is a cancer genomics paper, we feel that cancer is the best application to illustrate certain key advantages of ENCODE data - particularly deep annotations and network change.
+ENCODEC is unique in its highlighting a number of ENCODE assays (e.g. replication timing, TF knockdowns, STARR-seq and Hi-C), its deep, integrative annotations combining a wide variety of assays in specific cell types, and its analysis of networks.
+None of the other papers include these aspects.
+Note also that while we do NOT feel ENCODEC is a cancer genomics paper, we feel that cancer is the best application to illustrate certain key aspects of ENCODE data and analysis - particularly deep annotations and network change.

-1a) Networks
+Some more detail on this points:

-Networks are a core aspect of ENCODE that was featured in the 2012 roll out.
+1) Networks.
+These are a core aspect of ENCODE that was featured in the 2012 roll out.
 None of the other papers feature networks in the current package.
 In ENCODEC, in addition to looking at universal ChIP-Seq networks, we also look at network changes ("rewiring") for specific cell types.
 We feel that this is best exemplified in oncogenesis.

-1b) Deep, integrative annotation – different & complementary to the Encyclopedia
+2) Deep, integrative annotation – different & complementary to the Encyclopedia.
 While the encyclopedia paper considers broad, "universal" annotations across cell-types (currently the centerpiece of ENCODE), it focuses the data common to most cell types (DHS, 2 histone marks and 2 TFs).
-It does not take advantage of the cell types much richer in assays.
-The ENCODEC paper takes a complementary approach (diagrammed in the paper's first figure), constructing a more accurate annotation using a large battery of epigenetic marks (>10), next generation assays such as STARR-seq and elements linked by ChIA-PET and Hi-C.
+It does not take advantage of the cell types much richer in assays -- the other dimension of ENCODE (diagrammed in the paper's first figure).
+The ENCODEC paper takes a complementary approach, constructing a more accurate annotation using a large battery of histone marks (>10), next generation assays such as STARR-seq and elements linked by ChIA-PET and Hi-C.

-1c) Replication timing
+2) Replication Timing.
 Although a major feature of ENCODE is replication timing, none of the other papers use it.
 Previous work on mutation burden calculation usually selects replication timing data from the HeLa cell line due to the limited data availability.
 The wealth of the ENCODE replication timing data greatly helps to parametrize somatic mutation rates.
-We will highlight this in our revised manuscript.

-1d) Structural variations

-One unappreciated aspect of ENCODE is that next generation functional assays, in addition to characterizing functional elements in the genome, enable one to determine structural variants.
+3) SVs.
+One unappreciated aspect of ENCODE is that next-generation assays, in addition to characterizing functional elements in the genome, enable one to determine structural variants.

-1e) TF/RBP knockdowns
+4) Knockdowns.
 ENCODE has 77 CRISPRi based TF knockout and and 533 shRNA based TF/RBP knockdown experiments.
-The ENCODEC paper is the only paper that incorporates such data on a large scale.
-We will highlight the usage of such experiments in our revised version.

-2. Big revisions planned for the paper to highlight its role in ENCODE
+B. Substantial revisions planned highlighting the paper's ENCODE role

 In this revision, we very much take the editors’ comments to heart and are trying to do a large-scale revision of the paper, adding in new elements to make it stronger, while still keeping its original perspective.
+Here is an overview of what is planned:

-2b) Highlight more structural variants & their effect on the regulatory network
+2a) Highlight more SVs & their effect on the regulatory network

-We have referenced these structural variations in the earlier version of the paper but admittedly have not really highlighted them or talked about them as much.
-Since ENCODE provides novel SV data and inclusion of SV analysis was suggested by some of the referees, we have greatly expanded our analysis of SVs in the context of cancer.
-We will include some new figures as well as add a variety of new data sets that have been designed.
-We also are adding in some new genome sequencing data sets for a number of the main ENCODE cell lines.
+We have referenced structural variations in the earlier version of the paper but admittedly did not highlighted them enough.
+Since ENCODE provides novel SV data and inclusion of SV analysis was suggested by some of the referees, we will greatly expanded our analysis of SVs in the context of cancer.
+We will include some new figures as well as add a variety of new data sets that have been designed for this purpose (eg some new genome sequencing data sets for a number of the main ENCODE cell lines).
 These were not previously referenced in our initial submission, and are specifically generated for our revision.

-2a) Highlight more the ENCODE STARR-seq data sets:
+2b) Highlight more the ENCODE STARR-seq data sets:

-We will add and highlight some additional STARR-seq data sets.
-In particular, we will take the read out of STARR-seq in prostate cancer (LNCaP) to relate to SVs.
+We will add and highlight some additional STARR-seq data sets -- in particular, STARR-seq in prostate cancer (LNCaP) to relate to SVs.

 2c) Adding in further aspects of network analysis, with expanded use of the TF knockout experiments